jhwinter/design-patterns-java/design-patterns/docs/behavioral_patterns.md

 1. **Additional Complexity**: Implementing the iterator pattern can add extra layers of abstraction, especially for small or simple collections where direct traversal is sufficient.
 2. **Increased Overhead**: For small collections or when the structure is unlikely to change, the overhead of creating iterators may not be justified.

+### Quiz

+* The Iterator pattern allows for sequential access to elements in a collection without revealing the collection's internal structure.
+* The Iterator object is responsible for traversing the elements of the collection, providing methods for accessing each element.
+* The Iterator pattern allows for multiple iterators to operate on the same collection, enabling concurrent traversal without interference.
+* The `hasNext()` method is essential in the Iterator interface to check if there are more elements to iterate over, allowing the client to control the iteration process.
+* The Iterator pattern provides a way to traverse elements without revealing how the collection is structured, promoting encapsulation and reducing dependencies.